-A certificate loan is a type of agreement in which you pledge a type of deposit account to a financial institution in exchange for access to a sum of money.
+A certificate secured loan is a type of agreement in which you pledge a type of deposit account to a financial institution in exchange for access to a sum of money.
 You can use this money to make a major purchase, consolidate bills, pay personal expenses or finance higher education.
 The deposit account that you pledge in a certificate loan is known as a certificate of deposit.
-With this type of account, you agree to invest a sum of money with a financial institution for a specific period of time.
-In exchange, the bank agrees to pay you interest on your money.
+With this type of account, you agree to invest a sum of money with a financial institution for a specific period of time and, in exchange, the bank agrees to pay you interest on your money.

 In a certificate line of credit, the lender makes a specific sum of money available for you to access as needed.
 As you spend the money, the lender sends you a monthly bill requesting a minimum payment on the amount you borrowed.
 As you make payments, the money becomes available for you to spend again.

 Terms and Amounts

 If you have a line of credit, you must repay all the money spent from the line within the three years, and at the end of the term, the loan would be closed.
 The amount of a certificate loan typically cannot exceed the amount of your certificate of deposit.

 To apply for a certificate loan, your lender will have you complete an application.
 You need to provide information about your monthly income, any debts you owe, as well as personal information like your address and Social Security number.
 The lender may request copies of your tax returns or pay check stubs to verify your income.
 The bank will also take the certificate or account form that you were given for your certificate of deposit and hold it until you pay off your loan.

 Interest and Cost